paras-d/TumblrCards/CONTRIBUTING.md

 I have broken the goals and needs by the "Difficulty" of the task.
 Beginner tasks will be more specific, such as working on a certain function or method.
 Intermediate tasks will be a little broader, such as creating a specific class or utility.
 Advanced tasks will be major milestones that need to be completed.
-And should only be atempted by someone that understand the language.
+And should only be attempted by someone that understand the language.

 ### TODO's